 Despite the potential benefits of allowing your property to be tenanted by pet-owners, there are of course a few things to keep in mind to ensure things run smoothly.

 Check if your local council has rules about certain types of animals

 While the most common type of pet is usually a dog or cat, keep in mind that some people may prefer to keep the company of rabbits, guinea pigs, birds, snakes, lizards, turtles, chickens and/or horses.
 Despite your personal preferences and limits (you may not want a Shetland pony in your backyard, for example...) some councils have guidelines and restrictions about the types of domestic animals you can keep at your property.
 For example, chickens can be seen as an animal that can attract vermin to an area, so ensure you check the rules before saying “yes” to any animal that’s a little more uncommon.
 Ashfield Council in NSW, for example, has an “approved” list of animals that it allows its residents to keep, while anything not on the list must be specifically discussed with them first.

 Screen your tenants thoroughly

 As with any tenant, it’s important to thoroughly check their rental history and background, and ensure that you can trust the owner first, let alone the pet!
-Some related posts on the PropertyMe blog provide tips on finding good tenants, and how to reward good tenants.
+Some related posts on the PropertyMe blog provide tips on finding good tenants, and how to retain great tenants.

 Ensure you advertise that your property is pet-friendly